 What you need to know:

-- The Voluntary Self-Exclusion Program (VSE) allows participants to voluntarily exclude themselves from the gaming floor of all Massachusetts gaming venues for a pre-determined length of time
+- The Voluntary Self-Exclusion Program allows participants to voluntarily exclude themselves from the gaming floor of all Massachusetts casinos for a pre-determined length of time

-- Participants must enroll in person at the GameSense Info Center at Plainridge Park Casino or the Massachusetts Gaming Commission
+- Participants may enroll in person at the GameSense Info Center at Plainridge Park Casino, or the Massachusetts Gaming Commission offices in Boston or Springfield.
+Under certain circumstances, accommodations can be made for enrollments at off-site locations.

 How do I enroll?